soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

 ## Introduction

 SoilWise develops a **Soil Health Knowledge Graph (SHKG)** to capture and interlink soil-health concepts (e.g., soil functions, threats, indicators, thresholds) in a machine-readable and semantically consistent way.
-The SHKG is designed to become the **semantic backbone** of the SoilWise data & knowledge hub: it provides shared terminology, concept relationships, and mappings to external vocabularies that make SoilWise assets easier to discover, connect, and reuse.
+The SHKG is designed to in the future become part of the **semantic backbone** of the SoilWise data & knowledge hub: it provides shared terminology, concept relationships, and mappings to external vocabularies that can make SoilWise assets easier to discover, connect, and reuse.

 The SHKG is implemented as an **RDF knowledge graph** and built to be ​**ontology-compliant**​, combining: